Shall I tell of stars hidden by the queen?

 emerge on snowy lamplit trail

-Christmas lamp was bedazzled
+At Christmas lamp bedazzled

 In her festive noel skirt

-His simple holiday offering was
+His holiday offering was

 just a wrapping paper insert